 ×

-SOC-291 Criminology This course has a sociological focus on how information is collected, so that students can explore and evaluate reasons why crime and delinquency occur.
-The course also explores evidence-based prevention strategies through policy development within the field of criminology.
-Topics covered in the course include the criminal justice system; existing research methods; how to measure crime; classical school thinking; positivism; theories influenced by functionalism; the role of symbolic interactionism in criminological theories; conflict theory-influenced philosophies from the past to the present; and the relationship between theory, research, and policy.
+SOC-2910 CriminologyThis course provides a comprehensive exploration of criminology, aiming to help students develop a solid understanding of the causes, consequences, and responses to crime within society.
+Through an interdisciplinary approach, students will examine various theories, methods, and perspectives used to study crime and criminal behavior.
+Students will explore policies and evidence-based prevention strategies within the field of criminology.
+Course topics include the criminal justice system, existing research methods, how crime is measured, classical school thinking, positivism, theories influenced by functionalism, the role of symbolic interactionism in criminological theories, conflict theory-influenced philosophies from the past to the present, and the relationship between theory, research, and policy.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | Criminology | 3 |